kolkov/angular-editor/README.md

 npm install @kolkov/angular-editor --save
 ```
 ### Versions
-3.0.0 and above - for Angular v13+ (removed Font Awesome icons deps)
+3.0.0 and above - for Angular v13+ (removed Font Awesome icons deps + CSS variables)

-2.0.0 and above - for Angular v13.0.0 and above
+2.0.0 and above - for Angular v13.x.x and above

 1.0.0 and above - for Angular v8.x.x and above

 0.18.4 and above - for Angular v7.x.x

 0.15.x - for Angular v6.x.x

+Attention! `alpha` and `beta` versions may contain breaking changes.

 ### Usage